Blast of cold air, snow to sweep from Rockies to Midwest and Great Lakes

-Winter weather advisories and freeze warnings blanket much of central U.S., with winter storm warnings in the Rockies where more than a foot of snow is possible.
+Winter weather advisories and freeze warnings blanket much of central United States, with winter storm warnings in the Rockies where more than a foot of snow is possible.
 Snow was already falling moderately at times across Nebraska and Iowa on Monday morning.

 The unusual meteorological setup features a low-pressure system over the Upper Peninsula of Michigan drifting east toward southern Ontario and Lake Superior, from which a strong cold front trails westward all the way to Montana.
 The west-to-east front was sagging southward as moisture pooled along it, sparking intermittent snow showers from the Intermountain West to the Corn Belt.
 Precipitation will increase in areal coverage and intensity as an upper-level disturbance moves over the surface front by Wednesday evening.